catapinedajr/Admin-Portal/replit.md

 - Create natural learning progression without jarring transitions

 **Example Implementation (Day 4 building on Days 1-3):**
-- Day 1: "What is Bitcoin?" (introduced digital money concept)
+- Day 1: "Welcome to your Bitcoin Journey" (introduced personal learning journey)
-- Day 2: "How Bitcoin Works" (introduced blockchain ledger)
+- Day 2: "What is Bitcoin?" (introduced digital money concept)
-- Day 3: "Bitcoin vs Banks" (contrasted traditional vs digital)
+- Day 3: "How Bitcoin Works" (introduced blockchain ledger)
 - Day 4: "Bitcoin Ownership" → Opens with: "Now that you understand Bitcoin as digital money recorded on a shared ledger that works differently than banks, let's explore what it means to truly own Bitcoin..."

 **Step 3: Generate Complete Lesson First - Captivating Storytelling**